f4b6a3/uuid-creator/README.md

 The method getRandomUUID() uses SecureRandom (java.security.SecureRandom).

-The method getRandomFastUUID() uses a [Xorshift](https://en.wikipedia.org/wiki/Xorshift) random generator.
+The method getFastRandomUUID() uses a [Xorshift](https://en.wikipedia.org/wiki/Xorshift) random generator.

 The machine used to do this test is an Intel i5-3330 with 16GB RAM.